 WebAdmin can be configured to use an external database, where it can store the various metadata information it uses.
 WebAdmin will use this database as a repository to store the information it uses to manage all the created instances.
-This can be a Fujitsu Enterprise Postgres database or an Open Source PostgreSQL V9.2 or later database.
+This can be a Fujitsu Enterprise Postgres database.